clj-easy/graal-docs/README.md

 Apple may fix this issue in macOS someday, who knows?
 If you:

+- have measured a slowdown in startup time of your `native-iamge` produced app after moving to Graal v20
-- want to restore startup time of your `native-image` produced app to what it was on macOS prior v20 of Graal
+- want to restore startup app to what it was on macOS prior v20 of Graal
 - are comfortable with a "caveat emptor" hack from the Graal team

 then you may want to try incorporating [this Java code](https://github.com/oracle/graal/issues/2136#issuecomment-595688524)